dcgc-bfx/scrnaseq2_doc/_posts/2024-09-18-scrnaseq2-repository-explained.md

 ## How an analysis is run

-During development, I would suggest to first run each module manually in RStudio.
+During development, I would suggest to first run each module manually in `RStudio`.

 Important is to always be in the project directory (since paths are relative to this directory).
 Use `Session` -> `Set Working Directory` -> `To Project Directory`.